 Adobe Experience Manager from its backend configuration to its capabilities for everyday users is unmatched.
 The most outstanding feature is its component building blocks, and it’s flexible workflow integration.
 But there is another side to the medal.
 As with most products that pack a ton of functionality and features, AEM is not always the easiest CMS to work with.
 Most of the advanced configurations and integrations require an adept development team and training.

 WordPress doesn’t have a support department as such.
 Instead, there is a fantastic community full of experts on any matter.
 Your business can pick their brain through public renowned support forums such as Stack Overflow.
 You can also find an answer to your question in WordPress’ flawless documentation that is moderated by people all over the World on a daily basis.
 However, if you seek a vocal interaction with another human, you are out of luck.

 Adobe Experience Manager shines when it comes to customer care.
 Being a paid solution, they provide centralised support for all their clients via various communication channels.
 Next time your business is in trouble with AEM, pick up a phone and give them a buzz.
 No more chasing for the answer around on the forums or in Google.

 Winner: Adobe Experience Manager

 However, there is much more to each CMS, which may sway the verdict the other way.
-We encourage you to explore the topic further on your own before making a big commitment.
+It wouldn’t be feasible to objectively judge them, so we encourage you to explore the topic further on your own before making a big commitment.